Jack Price (footballer, born 1992): Colorado Rapids

 On 8 January 2018, Price joined Major League Soccer side Colorado Rapids.
 The move was reported to be for an undisclosed fee, signing a four–year contract with the side.
 Upon joining the club, Price spoke out about the move, saying: "I've been at Wolves for my entire footballing life so it's played a huge part in my career.
 I've played with some fantastic players and worked with some brilliant staff.
 Of course, a part of me is sad to leave the club after so many years, but the time is right for a new challenge and I'm really looking forward to my next step."

 Price made his debut on 20 February in the first leg of the last 16 of the CONCACAF Champions League, playing the full 90 minutes of a 2–0 home loss to Toronto FC.
 On 10 March, he played his first league game and had a penalty saved by Matt Turner in a 2–1 loss away to the New England Revolution.
 He played 31 times in his first season as the Rapids missed the playoffs, and scored once on 14 April in 78 seconds to open a 2–0 win over Toronto at Dick's Sporting Goods Park.

 Price was again a regular in 2019 as Colorado again missed postseason, and on 20 April he was shown a straight red card at the end of a 4–1 loss at Chicago Fire FC for a foul on Brandt Bronico.
 Price led Colorado with 11 assists in 2019, including 10 off set pieces, which were the most in MLS since 2010, passing David Beckham and Graham Zusi.
 Colorado scored 19 goals off set pieces in 2019, by far the most in the league.

 The following year, he succeeded the retired Tim Howard as captain, and in March signed a contract to 2022 with the option of a further season.
 Price made 14 starts among 16 regular season appearances, collecting five assists, which was tied with Cole Bassett for the team lead.
 Price also played a full 90 minutes in Colorado's first-round playoff loss at Minnesota United FC.
 Price was named Team MVP.

+On 26 October 2023, Colorado announced that they had declined their contract option on Price.

+Shrewsbury Town

+On 13 March 2024, Price signed for League One club Shrewsbury Town on a deal until the end of the season.

+Brackley Town

+In June 2025, Price joined newly promoted National League side Brackley Town.